Arash-Alborz/amiv_nlp_2025/README.md

 ## Features

-- Accepts raw free-form text (e.g., job interview answers)
+- Accepts raw text (e.g., job interview answers)
 - Extracts both semantic (BERT) and psycholinguistic (LIWC) features
 - Outputs all 5 personality traits using a custom-trained ensemble
 - Can be used locally or deployed via Gradio (demo available)